-- Lie your baby next to you, so that your tummies are touching.
-If your baby is still very young, you can place something behind his/her back to prevent your baby from rolling backward.
+- Lie your baby next to you so that your tummies are touching.
+If your baby is still very young, you can place something behind their back to prevent your baby from rolling backward.

 - Your baby will be drinking from the breast that is against the mattress.